vives-project-xp/InteractiveCorridor/tests/README.md

 <details>
 <summary>components</summary>

-- [ ] The converter should convert the 24V input into 5V output
+- [x] The converter should convert the 24V input into 5V output
-- [ ] The level shifter should be able to make the 3.3V signal into a 5V signal
+- [x] The level shifter should be able to make the 3.3V signal into a 5V signal
-- [ ] The electrical supply should be able to power all the 5 ledstrips
+- [x] The electrical supply should be able to power all the 5 ledstrips
-- [ ] Test the ledstrips
+- [x] Test the ledstrips
-  - [ ] Test the max current of the ledstrips
+  - [x] Test the max current of the ledstrips
-  - [ ] Check the required voltage of the ledstrips
+  - [x] Check the required voltage of the ledstrips
-- [ ] Test if the ESP sends a signal
+- [x] Test if the ESP sends a signal
-- [ ] Test if the ledstrips are working with the signal
+- [x] Test if the ledstrips are working with the signal
-  - [ ] Check if the signal at the end is 5V
+  - [x] Check if the signal at the end is 5V
-  - [ ] Check if u get the right effect on the ledstrips
+  - [x] Check if u get the right effect on the ledstrips
-- [ ] Test if everything works
+- [x] Test if everything works

 </details>

 <details>
 <summary>Documentation</summary>

-- [ ] The signals of the hardware should be documented with scope images
+- [x] The signals of the hardware should be documented with scope images
+- [x] The README.md file in docs should contain info about the used components
+- [x] The README.md file in docs should contain both hardware and software architecture diagram
+- [x] The README.md file in docs should contain wiring diagram and how the level-shifter is made

 </details>